 While the average loan term approaches 68 months, shorter terms (48-60 months) typically offer lower rates and less total interest paid.
 Balance monthly affordability against total borrowing costs using our loan term calculator to find the optimal balance for your budget.

-Vehicle Pricing: Tariff impacts will likely persist through 2025, with manufacturers gradually adjusting supply chains.
+Vehicle Pricing: Tariff impacts continue to affect vehicle pricing, with manufacturers gradually adjusting supply chains.
 Some relief may come from bilateral trade agreements, such as the US-UK deal that reduced tariffs on British vehicles to 10% for up to 100,000 units annually.

-The Federal Reserve's cautious approach to rate cuts, combined with persistent tariff-driven cost pressures, suggests that 2025 will require careful financial planning for car buyers.
-Success will depend on understanding both traditional financing factors and new market realities.
+The combination of elevated interest rates and persistent tariff-driven cost pressures requires careful financial planning for car buyers.
+Success depends on understanding both traditional financing factors and current market realities.

 Conclusion: Navigating 2025's Complex Auto Finance Market